Creative Writing BA (Hons) module details

 Assessment Knowledge-Based Tests, 10%: You will complete a series of short tests.

-Case Study, 30%: You will write a 1200 word case study reflecting on theoretical knowledge and practical experiences of creating a manuscript or a printed document.
+Case Study, 30%: You will write a case study reflecting on theoretical knowledge and practical experiences of creating a manuscript or a printed document.

-Digital Project, 60%: You will use your practical experience of the creation of a digital resource to discuss history of text technologies in 3500 words.
+Digital Project, 60%: You will use your practical experience of the creation of a digital resource to discuss history of text technologies.

 Film Studies route - Screen Archives - Preservation, Conservation and Usage